Confusion Matrix (for multiclass models)¶

 Depending on the number of values for a given target feature, DataRobot automatically determines the project type and whether a project is standard, extended, or unlimited multiclass.
 The following table describes how DataRobot assigns a default problem type for numeric and non-numeric target data types:

 |Target data type||Number of unique target values||Default problem type||Use multiclass?|

 |Numeric||> 10||Regression||Yes, optional (extended multiclass)|

-To begin building multiclass models, first import a dataset and when complete, specify a target.
+- Import a dataset and specify a target.